 You cannot acquire a firearm by any means, including as a gift, nor can you bring a firearm into Canada.
 However, you may use firearms in certain cases

-This provision affects cadets or members of other youth organizations who receive instruction in the use of firearms or who take part in target practice.
+This provision affects cadets and members of other youth organizations who receive instruction in the use of firearms or who take part in target practice.
 It also applies to young people who go hunting or who use restricted or prohibited firearms in organized shooting competitions.

 [Top]